QuantEcon/python_lecture_sandpit/source/rst/irfs_in_hall_model.rst

     from quantecon import DLE
     %matplotlib inline

-This notebook shows how the DLE class can be used to create impulse response functions for three related economies, starting from Hall (1978) :cite:`Hall1978`
+This lecture shows how the DLE class can be used to create impulse response functions for three related economies, starting from Hall (1978) :cite:`Hall1978`

 Knowledge of the basic economic environment is assumed

-See the notebook
-"Growth in Dynamic Linear Economies" for more details
+See the lecture "Growth in Dynamic Linear Economies" for more details

 Example 1: Hall (1978)
 =======================